Waldemar Pawlak: Early life, education and early political career

 Pawlak was born in the village of Model, Masovian Voivodeship on 5 September 1959.
-He is a graduate of the Warsaw University of Technology.
-While he was a student and during martial law in 1981 he actively participated in strikes.
+He is a graduate of the Warsaw University of Technology, completing his education with an engineering degree.
+While he was a student, he actively participated in student strikes against Poland's martial law policy from 1981-83.
+Following his graduation, he briefly ran a small 17-hectacre farm in eastern Poland.
+This move would help popularize him with Polish farmers during his later political career.

-After graduation (1984) he became a computer teacher in Kamionka (near Pacyna).
+In 1984, Pawlak became a computer teacher in Kamionka (near Pacyna).
 His political career began in 1985, when he joined the United People's Party.
 After 1990, like many UPP members, he joined the UPP's successor, the Polish People's Party.
 He was elected from UPP office to the Contract Sejm (1989) and has remained a member of Sejm since then.
 He became leader (Prezes) of the UPP in 1991.

 Premiership of Waldemar Pawlak

 First Premiership

-On 5 June 1992, 00:00 AM, after a vote of no confidence was approved, with 273 in favour and 119 against, Jan Olszewski was forced to resign as Prime Minister and his cabinet was immediately replaced in an event known as the nightshift ("Nocna zmiana").
-After Olszewski's dismissal, President Lech Wałęsa designated the little-known and inexperienced Pawlak as caretaker Prime Minister with the mission, to form a new coalition government with agrarians, Christian democrats and liberals.
+On 5 June 1992, 00:00 AM, after a vote of no confidence was approved, with 273 in favour and 119 against, Jan Olszewski was forced to resign as prime minister and his cabinet was immediately replaced in an event known as the nightshift ("Nocna zmiana").
+After Olszewski's dismissal, President Lech Wałęsa designated the little-known and inexperienced Pawlak as caretaker prime minister with the mission, to form a new coalition government with agrarians, Christian democrats and liberals.
 Pawlak's potential partners, the Democratic Union and the Confederation of Independent Poland were not ready to agree on a compromise programme.
 The fact was that Pawlak and nobody else was called upon to form a new government that was nevertheless a remarkable phenomenon.
 According to Aleksander Kwaśniewski, it was a 'historical step' towards a 'normalization' of Polish political and party life.

 After 33 days as a caretaker, Pawlak failed to gain support from the Sejm majority and failed in a vote of confidence.
-Pawlak was forced to resign as Prime Minister and the President replaced him with Hanna Suchocka, who won support from the majority and successfully formed a coalition with the Democratic Union, Christian National Union, Liberal Democratic Congress, Peasants' Agreement, People's Christian Party, Party of Christian Democrats and Polish Beer-Lovers' Party.
+Pawlak was forced to resign as prime minister and the President replaced him with Hanna Suchocka, who won support from the majority and successfully formed a coalition with the Democratic Union, Christian National Union, Liberal Democratic Congress, Peasants' Agreement, People's Christian Party, Party of Christian Democrats and Polish Beer-Lovers' Party.
 Pawlak's failure paved the way for another political coalition.

 Since Pawlak's first cabinet did not receive support from the Sejm, at this time, Pawlak had no official ministers, only temporary chiefs of executive branches.
 His first cabinet was the briefest government during this period that lasted only 33 days, this was a notable period commonly known as Pawlak's 33 days (33 dni Pawlaka).
-Although Pawlak failed to form a government, he gained considerable respect from his 33 days in office.
-Pawlak was a counterweight to politicians who focused on the issue of lustration, and the backstage of these events was later described by Kult in the song "Mr. Waldek, Don't Be Afraid, or the Lefty June" ("Panie Waldku, Pan się nie boi, czyli Lewy czerwcowy"), which referred to the fall of Jan Olszewski's cabinet.
+Although Pawlak failed to form a government, he gained considerable respect from his 33 days in office, and the experiences gained from this short stint in office helped him win his second premiership in 1993.